-If having read this leaflet you have decided not to go ahead with the investigation, please telephone the endoscopy administrative team on 01225 824069 in good time so we can offer your appointment to another person.
-We recommend you discuss your decision with your GP or the specialist who arranged your gastroscopy.
+If having read this leaflet you have decided not to go ahead with this procedure, please telephone the endoscopy administrative team on 01225 824069 in good time so we can offer your appointment to another person.
+We recommend you discuss your decision with your GP or the specialist who arranged your procedure.